 Start with gentle activities such as walking or postnatal yoga; as your strength returns, you can add more vigorous activities.

-However, always consult your healthcare provider before starting any new exercise program post-birth.
+Always consult your healthcare provider before starting any new exercise program post-birth.
 They can provide guidance on when it's safe to begin exercising and what types of exercises are most appropriate for your current state of recovery.

 Remember, the goal is not to return to your pre-pregnancy body quickly but to promote postpartum wellness and strength.
 Listening to your body and moving at a pace that feels comfortable for you is paramount.